 Grant Herreid performs frequently on early reeds, brass, strings and voice with many US early music ensembles.
 A specialist in early opera, he has played theorbo, lute and baroque guitar with the Chicago Opera Theater, Aspen Music Festival, Portland Opera, and New York City Opera.
 A noted teacher and educator, he is the recipient of Early Music America’s Laurette Goldberg award for excellence in early music outreach and education.
 He directs the Yale Collegium Musicum, and the Yale Baroque Opera Project (YBOP).
 Grant also directs the New York Continuo Collective, and recently played hurdy gurdy, lute, theorbo, cittern, and percussion in the Broadway productions of Shakespeare’s Twelfth Night and Richard III, starring Mark Rylance and Stephen Fry.
 He has created and directed several theatrical early music shows, and he devotes much of his time to exploring the esoteric unwritten traditions of early music with the ensemble Ex Umbris.

-Caroline Copeland is a member of the New York Baroque Dance Company and has performed with the troupe across the United States and Europe, most notably at the Drottningholm Palace Theater, the Guggenheim Museum, and at Potsdam Sanssouci.
+Caroline Copeland is a member and co-director of the and has performed with the troupe across the United States and Europe, most notably at the Drottningholm Palace Theater, the Guggenheim Museum, and at Potsdam Sanssouci.
 She is also the Director of Touchstone, a project of the NYBDC that brings innovative programming to historical sites across New York.
 As a solo performer, Caroline has collaborated with many early music groups including The Four Nations Ensemble, The New York Collegium, Brooklyn Baroque, The New Dutch Academy, Bourbon Baroque, and the New York Consort of Viols.
 And since 2000, Caroline has appeared as a guest artist and choreographer with the Boston Early Music Festival.
 Her choreography has been presented at the historic Federal Hall, The Metropolitan Museum of Art, The Public Theater, and the Philipszaal in the Hague.
 She received her MFA from Sarah Lawrence College and teaches ballet at Hofstra University.